 Solution (mouthwash/gargle with measuring cup): Each morning and evening, after meals, gargle in the back of the mouth or rinse the mouth for 30 to 60 seconds with 15 ml of undiluted solution.
 Do not swallow.
 If a continuous treatment is needed, as with sore throat, the solution may be used more often or be replaced by the lozenges during the day.
 The solution is especially recommended for daily oral care, for treatment of dental plaque, gingivitis or parodontitis.
 Wash and dry the graduated cup after each use and between different users.

 Children: Orofar may be given to children starting from 4 years of age, but the dose should be reduced.
-Do not give more than six lozenges a day.
-Spray only two to three times at each application.
-A 5 ml of solution is enough to rinse the mouth
+A 5 ml of solution is enough to rinse the mouth.

 In case of accidental ingestion of a large quantity of solution, tell your doctor or your pharmacist immediately.
 Consult your doctor or pharmacist if you have the impression that the effect of the medicine is too weak, or on the contrary, too strong.